k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ## 3. Data Flow
 ### 3.1 Overview
 Data flows in and out of Fabric via multiple types of interfaces and data formats.
 Fabric users can use multiple configurations between their data-supplying and data-subscribing systems.
-Connection flexibility is essential for Fabric to integrate with data spread across multiple databases and datacenters and to generate its uniquely patented Digital Entities.
+Connection flexibility is essential for Fabric to integrate data spread across multiple databases and datacenters and to generate its uniquely patented Digital Entities.

 ![](/articles/02_fabric_architecture/images/fabDataFlow.png)

 ### 3.2 Fabric Data Access Layer

-The following discusses the protocols and standard interfaces through which data can be injected from external sources into the Fabric DB (MicroDB or commonDB) or through which data can be published to, or accessed by 3rd party systems.
+The following discusses the protocols and standard interfaces through which data can be injected from external sources into the Fabric DB (MicroDB or commonDB).
+Conversely, these same interfaces are used so Fabric data can be published, or accessed by 3rd party systems.

 #### 3.2.1 Standard DML via JDBC or ADO.NET